ezviz0202-hash/Shopping-District-Community-Analysis/README.md

 ### 5. Intervention Dashboard
 Community-level aggregates are synthesized into an actionable dashboard: excitement rankings, visit volume, and cross-community purchasing ratio — the fraction of customers who span multiple communities and thus serve as social capital connectors.

+### 6. Social Capital Proxy Analysis
+A normalized community bridge proxy score is computed for each store by combining betweenness centrality, cross-community edge count, and cross-community flow.
+Stores with high proxy scores are identified as potential bridge/hub stores connecting different purchasing communities.
+See [UPDATE_SUMMARY.md](UPDATE_SUMMARY.md) for full details.

 ---

 ## Sample Output Summary